Sowerby Bridge Masterplan

 Can we get a new statue of Branwell Bronte?
 The old one blew over a few months ago.

-mark_rafferty418@hotmail.com asked over 5 years ago
+mark_rafferty418@hotmail.com asked about 6 years ago

 Thank you for your question.
 Unfortunately, this is a little more complicated than it may sound.
 The statue is located in Luddendenfoot which is not in the scope of Sowerby Bridge developments.
 Additionally, we are unable to fund public art from the Corridor Improvement Programme or through the CityConnect2 programme which is upgrading the greenway.